 The work of Nikolaus Glockendon of Nuremberg (c.
 1490/95-1533/34) is generally considered among the masterpieces of German Renaissance art.
-He was the foremost German illuminator of his generation, and belonged to a family of Nuremberg artists who – for at least three generations – worked in illuminated manuscripts and other artistic media.
+He was the foremost German illuminator of his generation, and belonged to a family of Nuremberg artists who – for at least three generations – illuminated manuscripts and worked in other artistic media.
 His ability as a colourist was famous, achieving ‘a sense of celebration through shading, gold highlights, and bright hues’.
 The significance of his miniatures can be measured in the artistic context of Nuremberg, more specifically of Albrecht Dürer, whose Small Passion series of woodcuts were model for the present miniatures.
-Compared to Dürer’s woodcuts, Nikolaus Glockendon made his figures more corpulent and his rounder faces have softer physiognomies.
+Compared to Dürer’s woodcuts, Nikolaus Glockendon made his figures a bit more corpulent and his rounder faces have softer physiognomies.
 He applied a wide range of expressive colours and added subtle gradations of shadings and fine hatching.
 Dürer's trademark signature AD on ten of the miniatures, however, were probably added later in the 16th century.

 The book is dated to 1521 and presumably was made for Hieronymus Holzschuher (1469-1529), burgomaster and patrician, member of one of the oldest families in Nuremberg.
 We know him also from a fine portrait painted by Albrecht Dürer a few years later (1526).
 An early provenance to Hieronymus Holzschuher would be extremely interesting, but can only be confirmed by circumstantial evidence.